-- 104. Only Electors who meet the requirements of a Candidate as set out in this Code may be nominated as a Candidate. - 105.
-No person shall accept a nomination in an election if that person is not eligible to be a Candidate in accordance with this Code. - 106.
-An unsuccessful Candidate for Chief may be a Candidate for the office of Councillor in a subsequent election. - 107.
-A nominee shall, within 5 days after the end of the Nomination Meeting, file the following documents with the Electoral Officer: - a. a notice of acceptance of nomination; - b. a sworn declaration confirming that he or she: - has read and understood the Council Code of Conduct, the Council Oath of Office, Declaration of Confidentiality and Council Roles and Responsibilities, and if elected, he or she will abide by them;
+- Only electors who meet the requirements of a candidate as set out in this code may be nominated as a candidate. - 122.
+An unsuccessful candidate for chief may be a candidate for the office of councillor in a subsequent election. - 123.
+(1) A nominee shall, within 5 days after the end of the nomination meeting, file the following documents with the electoral officer: - a. a notice of acceptance of nomination;

-- ii. will participate in both an orientation session and an all-Candidates forum prior to the election; and - iii. will submit a summary of his or her election platform to the Band Manager. - 108.
-Nominees will provide the Band Manager with a written document setting out their election platform no later than 7 days after the Nomination Meeting.
+- b. a sworn declaration confirming that he or she: - has read and understood the Council Code of Conduct, the Council Oath of Office, Declaration of Confidentiality and Council Roles and Responsibilities, and if elected, he or she will abide by them; - 2. will participate in an all-Candidates forum prior to the election; and - will submit a summary of his or her election platform to the Band Manager prior to the all-Candidates forum. - (2) A nominee who fails to file the documents in accordance with this section shall not be a candidate in the election, and his or her name shall not appear on the election ballot. - 124.
+No person shall accept candidacy in an election if that person is not eligible to be a candidate in accordance with this code.